WarrenSu0115/AquaticDrone/README.md

 Creator: Warren Su
 ([Link To Profile](https://www.instagram.com/warrensu/))

-Project AquaticDrone: a project dedicated to recreate a simple ecosystem in the nature.
+Project AquaticDrone: a project dedicated to recreate a simple ecosystem in nature.

 The mission of this project was to form a group of aquatic drones that could interact with each other, receive stimulus from the environment, and change their behaviors accordingly.